In This Article

 Swedes and Danes are skilled at layering bedding in the most welcoming way.
 This often includes a blend of linen sheets, wool blankets, and a small collection of accent pillows, often in muted tone-on-tone hues.
 Iconic lighting is also common in Scandinavian bedrooms, often using the ceiling fixture and bedside lamp to make a modern statement.

-When color is used in Scnadinavian interiors, it's often in small bursts or bright hues—almost in a gallery style.
-For instance, in this light-and-bright living room, a neutral base is brought to life with rugs and throws in blue and purple hues, while the various artwork provide a sharp burst of color.
+When color is used in Scandinavian interiors, it's often in small bursts or bright hues—almost in a gallery style.
+For instance, in this light-and-bright living room, a neutral base is brought to life with rugs and throws in blue and purple hues, while the various artwork provides a sharp burst of color.

 Though they veer more on the modern side, Scandinavian interiors often feature a mix of periods and styles to make a space feel layered and cozy.
 In this muted dining room, oil paintings in ornate gilded frames hang above a collection of apothecary jars.
 Above the stark black dining table hangs an oversize industrial pendant.